charmoller/ceros-ski/README.md

 ## Known Bugs

   * The asset manager load asset unit tests are not functioning and have been disabled.
+  * Refresh the browser sometimes causes a crash / blank screen.

 ## Future Improvements